MAHTEP/TEMOA-Italy/TEMOA-Italy/README.md

 ## Prerequisites

-Ensure you have the **temoa-py3 virtual environment** installed and activated in the console to guarantee compatibility with all dependencies.
+Ensure you have the **temoa virtual environment** installed and activated in the console to guarantee compatibility with all dependencies.

 # Database Creator